Fuchs246/repository.marduk/skin.titan.mod.beta.leia/README.md

  		> [skin.titan - leia]		**=18	https://github.com/marduklev/skin.titan.mod.beta.leia/

-## Marduk : version **.1.13. - 24.04.2019
+## Marduk : version **.1.13. - xx.xx.2019

 		SETTINGS WINDOW
 				- changed layout

 		SKINSETTINGS
 				- moved Skin.HasSetting(Home_TransParentTiles) setting to home section

 				- Trailers auto fallback to youtube, if not "never do online lookup" is enebled (WIP)

 				- add new color ' ViewListAndDetailPanelColorNF '
 						- intention - diffused color for non-/-focused items, without losing wished colors in other layouts -

 				- choose if you wann use skinhelper service or native(Non-Addon) for showing ExtraFanart
-						- when not using skinhelper, you will have rotating fanart avail for musicvideos
+						- when not using skinhelper, you will also have rotating fanart available for musicvideos

 				- CHOOSE CAST PROVIDER for VideoInfo
-						- use native KODI (fastest, best fast show up, but CANT USE CUSTOM SEARCH/EXTENDED INFO SEARCH)
 						- or skinhelper service
 						- or embuary

 						- added CAST ACTION
-						- perform library search via Skin Serach by selceting a cast member in VideoInfo (actual just non netflix)
+								- perform library search via Skin Search by selceting a cast member in VideoInfo (actual just non netflix videoinfo)

+		NEW VIDEOINFO SCREEN
+				- 3 pages, start at default,
+					-> ondown show item containers (cast,similiar,setitems,nextepisode,local artwork...)
+					-> onup will show some additional info

 		EXTENDED INFO
 				- fixed studio logo not showing